 The Chicago Museum of Science and Industry selected Cox as one of 40 modern-day Leonardo DaVinci’s.
 In February 2017, the IMERSA (Immersive Media Entertainment Research in Science and Art) international organization awarded Cox with a lifetime achievement award for lasting and positive contributions to the digital dome and big screen community.

 In March 2018, she received the Illinois Innovation Transfer Award in recognition of potential work with significant societal impact.
 She serves as the theme lead for the Culture & Society Lead for the Discovery Partner’s Institute for the tri-campus University of Illinois system.
 She is the lead co-editor on art historical book New Media Futures: the rise of women in the digital arts, (UI Press, 2018), contributing to revisionist history in technology and women’s studies.

-Cox will be speaking on the “The Revolution in Geospatial Mapping”.
+Cox will be speaking on the “Revolutions in Mapping the Digital Universe: Stories of Satellites, Supercomputers, and the Art of Data Visualization”.
 Stay tuned for more details.

 Endowed Chair Professor of Media ArtDirector, Center for Applied Computing and Interactive Media (Hong Kong, Chengdu)School of Creative Media, City University of Hong Kong